 Our senior management is monitoring developments in the COVID-19 pandemic and has implemented changes to our policies, procedures and operations to protect the integrity and continuity of our business and the health and safety of our employees.
-For example, we equipped and enabled a substantial majority of employees to work remotely, enhanced cleaning protocols throughout our corporate offices and worked closely with our vendors to maintain service continuity throughout the market volatility and increased operational volumes that occurred from time to time during the pandemic.
+For example, we have equipped and enabled a substantial majority of employees to work remotely, enhanced cleaning protocols throughout our corporate offices and worked closely with our vendors to maintain service continuity throughout the market volatility and increased operational volumes that occurred from time to time during the pandemic.
+We also made extra support available to our advisors by extending service hours and providing additional resources to enable them to deliver differentiated services to their clients.
 There can be no guarantee that our business continuity plans and the other efforts to manage the business implications of COVID-19 will be effective, or that there will not be material adverse effects on our results of operations.
 Please consult Part I, "Item 1A.
 Risk Factors" in our 2020 Annual Report on Form 10-K for more information about the risks associated with COVID-19.